 During the MSP development process, several discussion cycles, seminars were organised in different locations.
 In December 2015 and in January 2016, a public consultation on the first version of the MSP and the strategic environmental assessment (SEA) was held, during which 145 comments were received.
 A public consultation was also held in 2018 from 27 July to 26 August.

-In 2022 the MSP working group was formed by merging two pre-existing working groups - the Marine Spatial Planning Working Group and the Coastal Cooperation and Coordination Group.
+In 2022 the MSP working group was formed into Marine and Coastal Planning Coordination Group (Coordination group) by merging two pre-existing working groups - the Marine